pub struct Polygon<T = f64>where

 ])],

-s of the exterior or interior
+);If the first and last Coords of the exterior or interior

-s no longer match, those LineString
+LineStrings no longer match, those LineStrings will be closed:

 use geo_types::{coord, LineString, Polygon};